-Membership is awarded to undergraduate juniors and seniors whose cumulative grade point average places them in the top 35% of the LC student population.
+Membership is awarded to undergraduate juniors and seniors whose cumulative grade point average places them in the top 35% of the Lynchburg student population.
 Graduate students are also eligible.

 All candidates must also demonstrate leadership in at least 1 of the 5 phases of campus life in order to be selected: